sensimilla/docker-flexget/README.md

-Flexget in a linux container
+Flexget in a slim linux container
 ==============

-Coolness ensured
+if you want to avoid api outages for rotten tomatoes register for your own api key and set it as an environment named ROTTEN_TOMATOES_API_KEY